SnapperML/SnapperML/README.md

 pip install .
 ```

+> [!NOTE]
+> Python 3.12 or later is required.
+Ensure that Docker is installed and running on your system for full functionality.

 ## Deploy

-To run snapper first you need to deploy mlflow and optuna databases.
+To run SnapperML, you first need to deploy MLflow and Optuna databases.
 Execute:

+> [!TIP]
+> To use the SnapperML web interface, deploy it with:

 ```
 snapper-ml make docker